TheSoftwareHouse/express-boilerplate/README.md

     ```
    to clean everything up.

-1. After making changes in package.json (especially when adding new dependencies) it might be necessary to rebuild the image for testing.
+1. After making changes in package.json (especially when adding new dependencies) it might be necessary to rebuild the image.
 To do that run:

     ```
     npm run docker-build
+    npm run docker-build-test
     ```
 ##